Happy Hump Day, ghouls and ghosts!

 When the building was bequeathed to the borough of Bellevue after her death, Amanda Bayne Balph stipulated in her will that no trees were to be removed from the property.
 But after a 300-year-old tree on the grounds needed to be removed due to Dutch elm disease, paranormal activity in the old house seemed to begin and Amanda Bayne Balph is the suspected resident spirit.

-Sightings of a woman dressed in Victoria clothing appears to turn lights and ceiling fans on and off, play with computers and other electronics, and hide books and keys, and other items on the staff members.
+Sightings of a woman dressed in Victorian clothing appear to turn lights and ceiling fans on and off, play with computers and other electronics, and hide books and keys, and other items from the staff members.
 But if you ask nicely, she’ll stop.
 Which, I guess, if you need to be stuck with a ghost, a polite ghost would be my choice.

 👻The Grange Library – Toronto, Ontario